dhdhagar/msteams-attendance-compiler/README.md

 # Attendance Compiler for MS Teams

 ## Why
-The generated attendance file from Microsoft Teams simply provides a log of the participants joining and leaving the meeting, along with their associated timestamps, as a CSV.
+The generated attendance CSV from a Microsoft Teams meeting only provides a log of the joining and leaving timestamps for the participants.
 &nbsp;
-For a classroom setting, however, it is often required to track a student's time-of-entry into the classroom, as well as their attendance duration, in order to determine whether credit for attendance should be disbursed or not.
+For a classroom setting, however, it is often required to track a student's attendance duration, as well as their time-of-entry into the classroom, in order to determine whether credit for attendance should be given or not.
 &nbsp;
 Similar use-cases may exist beyond the classroom.

 ## Usage
-1. From a Microsoft Teams meeting, download the attendance CSV file from the Participants sidebar
+1. From a Microsoft Teams meeting, download the attendance CSV from the Participants sidebar
-2. Visit [this project's website](https://dhdhagar.github.io/msteams-attendance-compiler/), and set the configuration parameters
+2. Visit [this project's website](https://dhdhagar.github.io/msteams-attendance-compiler/), and set the configuration parameters - start time, end time, and the minimum minutes required for attendance
-3. Drag-and-drop or click-to-upload the attendance file
+3. Drag-and-drop or click-to-upload the attendance CSV
-4. The aggregated attendance file will then be downloaded
+4. The aggregated attendance file will then get downloaded automatically